Image source: MentalPictures

 so first, it is crucial to define what you want in life. define your goals in each area of life.

-we believe that anything we want in our life, and we mean ANYTHING, is a matter of habit.
+i believe that anything we want in our life, and i mean ANYTHING, is a matter of habit.

 successful people, for example, think and act a certain way which makes them successful. so do happy people, healthy people, productive people, and so on. all of them think and act in a certain way which makes them who they are.